dlt-science/science-notes/blogs/CCSwaps/CrossChainSwaps.md

 This is an extension to the HTLC game.
 The agents not only have the freedom to choose to continue or stop, but they can also decide the exact amount of funds to lock in, that is, **P*** isn't fixed and can be adjusted as P<sub>t</sub> changes on each step.
 It is found that the absence of a pre-determined exchange rate boosts the success rate and allows for the possibility of success over a wider range of exchange parameters.

 ## Conclusion
 The game theoretical approach developed in the referenced papers and discussed above is a potent method to study the viability and sensitivity of various cross-chain technologies.
 An analysis of HTLCs and PPs reveals execution success rate bottlenecks.
 The findings are not local to these protocols as other investigations successfully apply similar game theoretical analysis to a variety of protocols.
 Extending the analysis offers crucial solutions - collateralization and adjustable exchange rates.
 These help mitigate counterparty risks by aligning incentives for all parties.
-These findings, applicable across various trustless cross-chain swap protocols, offer a blueprint for elevating success rates and minimizing vulnerabilities, contributing to the advancement of secure and efficient decentralized finance ecosystems.
+The findings, applicable across various trustless cross-chain swap protocols, offer a blueprint for elevating success rates and minimizing vulnerabilities, contributing to the advancement of secure and efficient decentralized finance ecosystems.

 ## References